Kaushik-reddy28/Today-AI-/README.md

 # TodayAI - AI/ML News Intelligence Agent

-A personalized news aggregator for AI and Machine Learning articles with a modern, Twitter/Instagram-like interface.
+A personalized news aggregator for AI and Machine Learning articles with a modern, Twitter like interface.

 ## Features